Last Updated: May 21, 2022

 Anticipate anti-social uses of the parklet, and decide how you will address them, involving neighborhood associations and the police as necessary.
 Most cities, but not all, will want to ban alcoholic beverages.
 You might want to think about how to deter after-hours usage and vandalism as well.

 Certainly you will need some municipal permits to undertake this project.
 A temporary use permit might be required, or any of a a variety of permissions to block off one or more parking spaces.
 We are not encouraging you to do anything illegal.
 During that permit process have a thorough discussion of the likely automobile traffic concerns, and anticipate how the city and your group will handle them.
 Even if you and your friends all bike, walk, or take transit most of the time, don't underestimate the influence of two or three irate drivers who sense their territory is being invaded.
 If you have a good understanding with your municipal officials ahead of time, you will be in a good position to weather the storm.

 Some of the potential activities we mention above require ongoing attention to programming.
 If you design your mini-park for live music, poetry, and such, you will face some problems if the person responsible for finding talent is no longer available.
 Versatility is key.

 Lastly, one potential problem is too much popularity.
 For instance, you do not want to block a sidewalk at the dinner hour by having a very popular musician perform in a parklet only two parking spaces long.
-Think through the likely crowd, and gear activities to available space.
+Anticipate the likely crowd, and gear activities to available space.

 Most problems resulting from a parklet can be resolved if you have taken the time to build a positive relationship with municipal officials, neighborhood leaders, and the immediately impacted businesses.